Home Hip Replacement Nightly Hip Pain

 • Studies show that people spend about 54% of the night on their sides, which can lead to hip pain.

-• More than 30 million Americans live with osteoarthritis, a common cause of hip pain and stiffness.
+• More than 30 million Americans live with osteoarthritis, a common cause of hip pain and difficulty with range of motion.

 Common Causes of Nighttime Hip Pain